Published on: 9 January 2018 | Last updated: 21 August 2019

 - in the final stretch as you approach Venezia you have the option of heading for Jesolo and the Venezia Lido on the islands on the eastern edge of the Venetian lagoon.
 This is worth considering if you plan to consider south towards Chioggia and Ravenna or if you are looking for more economical accommodation

-In addition to these options I would also highly recommend a side trip to the Pragser Wildsee (Lago di Braies) which is quite possibly the most beautiful lake in the Dolomites.
+In addition to these options, I would also highly recommend a side trip to the Pragser Wildsee (Lago di Braies) which is quite possibly the most beautiful lake in the Dolomites.
+(But note that the climb get to it is pretty steep).

-This route connects with several national and international cycle routes, so there are lots of possibilities for making your own custom itinerary.
+This route connects with several national and international cycle routes, so there are lots of possibilities for customising your itinerary.
 Here are a few.

 The route connects with the the Inn Radweg, one of Austria's premier cycleways, near Jenbach.
 The Inn is a tributary of the Donau (Danube) which it joins at Passau, so you could follow the Inn Radweg from Passau (or Rosenheim).
 The Innradweg continues from Innsbruck to Imst where it connects with the Via Claudia, and from there you can continue on to Italy and the Reschen Pass.